flax-lang/flax/issues.md

 ### THINGS TO FIX

+1. Either refactor `iceAssert` to still do stuff while in release mode, or move code with side-effects out of assertion conditions.

 3. Fix the `char`/`i8` stupidity when handling strings.
 The way I see it, there are 2 options:
 	a) make `char` redundant; strings are just `i8` everywhere. if we want unicode, then it'll be a separate (`ustring`?) type.
 	b) make `char` distinct; strings would handle unicode in terms of codepoints, maybe utf-32. would be pretty bad